From dressing up as Kurt Cobain to dancing in mirrored pants, see which RHCP videos melt the Scoville scale

 Directed by Jonathan Dayton and Valerie Faris (who later went on to make Little Miss Sunshine), Otherside takes its cues from German expressionism, cubism and the art of MC Escher to paint the band into an abstract nightmare full of ladders, clocks and fire breathing dragons.
 Filmed in black and white, the only splashes of colour come from Flea’s hair, a big pair of lips and a funky red hang-gliding suit.

-Chili rating: Padron pepper – subtle spice but then one comes out of nowhere that makes your eyes water.
+Chili rating: Padron pepper – starting subtle, but then slowly making your eyes water.

 Chili rating: Jalapeño pepper – I’m not crying I’m laughing.